sqldelight/sqldelight/ALPHA.md

 as a dependency for that variant's assembly task.
 The `schemaOutputDirectory` optional property works the same as for the kotlin plugin.

+### Multiplatform

+See [SdkSearch](https://github.com/JakeWharton/SdkSearch/pull/98) as an example of setting up sqldelight in a kotlin multiplatform project.

 ### Usage

 Write .sq files same as SqlDelight pre-1.0.
 Any unlabeled statements in a .sq file are run during creation - so you can also have multiple CREATE TABLE statements per .sq file.

 Run the `generateSqlDelightInterface` task to create the `QueryWrapper` object for the first time needed to execute any of your labeled queries.
-Download the [intellij plugin](https://oss.sonatype.org/content/repositories/snapshots/com/squareup/sqldelight/idea-plugin/) to have generation happen automatically while editing.
+Download the [intellij plugin alpha3](https://plugins.jetbrains.com/plugin/8191-sqldelight) to have generation happen automatically while editing.

 Create a QueryWrapper by providing a driver to it's constructor.
 In android, use the android driver